How to Clean Artificial Grass

 - Wet.
 Hose down the area.

 - Apply Simple Green.
-Use a long-handled deck brush or a sponge mop to apply the Simple Green solution in sections.
+Use a long-handled deck brush to apply the Simple Green solution in sections.

 - Rinse.
 Rinse well with your garden hose.
 Push any foam to the edges and water it down.